simonsarris/simeville/captainslog.md

 ### Captain's log, Mar 3, 2020

 Now working with images for sky and foreground.
+FEELS GOOD.
 Sky is parted out into its own layer (boo) but now z ordering and independent sky darkening (less dark) works (yay).

-gotta get a moon and put it on a pulley with the sun.
+gotta get a moon and put it on a pulley with the sun, which I hope has a somewhat amusing effect.

 I'm thinking of paying someone to make the graphics?
 It will probably take me forever if I try to do it.
 But then it will be harder to adapt and change it later.